 Valid for a period of 90 days, the total figure will include:

-- Please note: Interest to be calculated from the date that the figures are issued to when payment is received
+Please note: Interest will be calculated from the date that the figures are issued up until payment is received.

 Are there any other charges involved?

-This amount is not included in the aforementioned figures.
+This amount is not included in the figures above.

-- It can take longer when simultaneous transactions are linked to the transfer, i.e. the cancellation of your existing bond and the registration of a new one.
+The time taken varies, but if the property has been sold, the average time for a transfer to be completed is around three months unless there are other considerations, e.g. deceased estate, early settlement of the bond.
+That being said, it can take longer if simultaneous transactions are linked to the transfer, i.e. the cancellation of your existing bond and the registration of a new one.

-Should you also wish to cancel the bond after settling the loan, this can take up to 4 weeks to finalize at the Deeds Office provided that the attorney costs are paid timeously.
+Should you wish to cancel the bond after settling the loan, it can take up to 4 weeks to finalize at the Deeds Office provided that the attorney costs are paid timeously.